-- 13. Recall that the graph prints nicer when you move it to its own worksheet, so be sure you are on the tab containing your graph.
+- 13. You will first move the graph to a separate worksheet.
+The graph will appear full-screen, making it easier to spot bad measurements or interesting trends when the curve-fit function is applied, and the graph will look better when printed.
+Select the graph, which will switch the toolbar to Chart Design.
+Next click the Move Chart button (on the far right), and then click the button next to New Sheet, and then OK.
+The graph now appears on a new worksheet in front of the sheet that contained your data. - 14.
 Click the File tab, then Print.
-It is not necessary to print your data, since your lab journal contains a data table.
-If you need to make a change, click the Back Arrow button (top left of the screen), and make your modifications. - 14.
-Add your name and your lab partners' to the header as follows: in the Print window, click the Page Setup... link (below the "Settings", center-left on the window), and then the Header/Footer tab.
+It is not necessary to print your data since your lab journal contains a data table.
+If you need to make a change, click the Back Arrow button (top left of the screen), and make your modifications. - 15.
+It is important to add your names to the graph to distinguish it from the others in the printer since everyone in the lab will collect similar data for a particular experiment.
+An elegant way of adding your names, the date and the experiment title to your graph is to put them in the header of the page.
+In the Print window, click Page Setup... (below the "Settings", center-left on the window), and then the Header/Footer tab.
 Next click the Custom Header... button and type your names in the "Left Section" box.
-Put the experiment title in the "Center Section" box. - 15.
+Put the experiment title in the "Center Section" box. - 16.
 Insert the current date in the "Right Section" box by clicking the "Date" button (the little calendar, shown at right).
-This will add &/Date/ to the right section of the header and will print the current date on the graph.
+This will add &[Date] to the right section of the header and will print the current date on the graph.

-16. Click OK twice to return to the print window.
+17. Click OK twice to return to the print window.
 If the graph is to your liking, check that you are printing to the correct lab (the printer's name contains the room number), set the number of copies and click the Print button.
 In general, you will print one copy for each member of your group, unless otherwise instructed, so that each person can include a copy with their own lab journal.